Wylie female Eagle Scouts blaze trail

 CBS Evening News, February 23, 2021

 Becoming an Eagle Scout is a rare honor.
 But they don’t just give it out — a Scout has to earn it.
-Two years after, almost 1,000 of them rose to the top rank of Eagle Scout.
+Two years after girls were first allowed into the Boy Scouts, almost 1,000 of them rose to the top rank of Eagle Scout.

 CBS News spoke with some of the first young women who can call themselves Eagle Scouts.